 The label appears identical to that found in Mykhailo Kovalenko’s specimen discussed here.
 The top line recites the name of the artel; the middle line appears to give its address.
 The bottom line describes the contents: Chess (set or pieces) No. 4, presumably indicating their suitability for play on a board with 40 mm squares.

-Here are photos from a specimen in my collection, which unfortunately came to me without its original box.
+Here are photos from a specimen in my collection, which I obtained without an original box from Ukraine.

 My specimen has 87.5 mm kings.
 The pieces are unweighted, and have cloth bottoms.